-It is our priority as a school to secure good attendance for all children.
-As parents, you have a legal duty to ensure your child attends school regularly and our aim is to work in partnership with you and support you to achieve this.
+Good attendance for all children is our priority.
+Parents have a legal duty to ensure their child attends school regularly and our aim is to work in partnership with you and support you to achieve this.
 Research shows a clear link between regular attendance and educational attainment and progress.
 We closely monitor attendance, particularly cases that drop below 95%.
 The Government considers attendance of 90% or below as persistent absence

 We regularly inform you about your child's attendance and punctuality to help you understand if they are at risk of persistent absence.
 Please contact us if you need any help or support with your child's attendance or punctuality.
-Please follow the link to see our attendance policy in full.
+Please see our full attendance policy for further information.

-Doors open for children in the morning at 8:50am with registration at 9:00am prompt.
-The school day ends at:
+Doors open for children in the morning at 8:45am with registration at 9:00am prompt.
+The school day ends at 3:15pm.

 Children arriving after 9am should sign in at the school office.